BattleStationSoftware/Bio/README.md

 ## bio.OwedBy();
-Lovely Lily (129297) 🦋 \
+Susi (154899) 🦋 \
-She the best mistress and will always have a place in my heart♥ \
-var secret = "hihi she loves to be bitten by Blåhaj♥";
+Give her some headpads when you see her.

 ## bio.lovers(any);
 Unofficial == ♥ \
-lily (129297)💍 My Lovely wife somtime too lovely ^^ \
+lily (129297)❤️ My Lovely kitty sometimes too lovely ^^ \
+ She was my first mistress and will always have a place in my heart♥ \
-Christelle (152772)❤️ My first lover she is a good wolfie. \
+Christelle (152772)❤️ My first lover she is a good wolfie.
-Mojax (154303)❤️ You won't be forgotten Live on of ever!
-I'm allway's there for you! \
+Mojax (154303)❤️- You won't be forgotten Live on of ever!
+I'm Alway's there for you! \
-Guest Wind (142146)❤️ - My Little bite loving Dragon Natty (125184)❤️ - Wholesome and Cute Puppy (my little war Puppy)
+Natty (125184)❤️ - Wholesome and Cute Puppy (my little war Puppy) \
+Susi (154899)❤️ - My cute little kitten.
+I love her sometimes but don't tell anyone.
+She's One of the Best RP and Cards player i know

 ## bio.Friends(rating.Best);
-Susi (154899)⭐ - One of the Best RP nad Cards player i know \
-Natty (125184) - Wholesome and Cute Puppy
+Guest Wind (142146) - My Little bite loving Dragon \

 ## bio.NicePeople(rating.None);
 Nancy (8699) \